-Do you use Facebook ads to drive more traffic and conversions?
-For this article, we show you how to track Facebook ads more effectively in Google Analytics, and as a bonus, help you attribute your sales revenue to your campaigns, both online and offline.
+Track Facebook ads more effectively in Google Analytics and attribute sales revenue to your campaigns, both online and offline.

 By following this guide, you will learn how to track the performance of your Facebook ads within minutes and will become better equipped to attribute your sales revenue back to your most valuable campaigns.

 For this article, we’ll discuss: